 Length: Around an hour to complete

 This exercise has two components.
 The Figma file provided contains all the material you will need to complete the assignment.
 Simply duplicate the file to create a copy to work from.
+If this is your first time using Figma, this would be an excellent time to take a moment to work through our Intro to Figma video tutorial series.

 Part one: This task is focused on establishing hierarchy via size.
 Using the images provided in the Figma file, create a design that successfully establishes hierarchy each frame provided.
 Use the frame name to determine which images to display in your design.